 - Website: www.kidsmatter.edu.au/families

 The Manta Rays Swim Team is a Special Swimming Club for children with Special Needs.
-We normally train at the Mandurah Aquatic Centre in Mandurah on Mondays and Wednesdays at 3.30 - 4.30 pm, but will conduct activities elsewhere while the facility undergoes major renovations.
+We train at the Mandurah Aquatic Recreation Centre (MARC) in Mandurah on Wednesdays at 3.30 - 4.30 pm.

-Our members’ ages range from 7 to 17.
-Our Coaches hold an assessment for new member but it is up to our Coaches discretion if they become a member as we have a Duty Of Care to our existing members.
+Our members’ ages range from 7 to 18.
+Our Coaches hold an assessment for new members but final membership is subject to Coaches discretion (decision based upon assesment of Duty of Care).

 This site from the United States lists important considerations for moving house for a family of a child with a disability.
 There are plenty of usefulo tips.